Harry Foll: Political career

 Foll was elected to the Senate at the 1917 federal election as a Nationalist candidate.
 He and John Lister were the first returned servicemen from World War I to be elected to federal parliament, although Lister took his seat first.
-He was 26 years at the time of his election, and 27 when his term began on 1 July 1917.
+He was 26 years old at the time of his election, and 27 when his term began on 1 July 1917.
 He remained the youngest-ever senator until 1990, when Bill O'Chee (another Queenslander) was appointed at the age of 24.

 Foll served continuously in the Senate until 1947, and from 1938 to 1947 he and Thomas Crawford were the joint Fathers of the Senate.
 He was a senator for 30 years; only six others have served for longer periods.
 Foll served as Chief Senate Whip for the Nationalists from 1926 to 1931.
 He became a member of the United Australia Party when it was formed from the shell of the Nationalist Party in 1931.
 He unsuccessfully stood for President of the Senate in 1935.

 From 1938 until 1941, Foll served as a cabinet minister during the Prime Ministerships of Lyons, Menzies, Page and Fadden.
 He was Minister in Charge of War Service Homes from November 1937 until November 1938, Minister for Repatriation from November 1937 to April 1939, Minister for Health from November 1938 to April 1939, Minister for the Interior from April 1939 to October 1941 and Minister for Information from December 1940 to the fall of the Fadden government in October 1941.
 In 1939, Foll delivered a formal ministerial statement on the outbreak of the Second World War to the Senate, and announced the formation of the War Cabinet of which he became a member.